GwynethLlewelyn/online-status-insl/trunk/readme.txt

 In short: aye, you _can_ track the online status of bots and NPCs, if they're scripted using the LibreMetaverse toolkit; there will be some limitations for OpenSimulator bots (lack of a profile picture, for example); but tracking native OpenSimulator NPCs will very likely _not_ work, or, if it does, it will be essentially pointless to do so.

+= This plugin is awesome!
+I have lots of suggestions on how to improve it!
+Can I send them to you? =

+I'm glad you find it useful.
+Sure, to make collaboration easier, the code for this plugin is also on [GitHub]()

 == Screenshots ==

 1. Screenshot of widget in action in the Appearance > Widgets area